How to Get Rid of Voles Without Poison

 How to Identify Vole Damage

 You’ll know voles by the shallow, snakelike tunnels that you’ll see all over your lawn.
-The tunnels are about two inches wide and very near the surface so they can eat their favorite foods: grass stems and blades.
+The tunnels are about 2 inches wide and very near the surface so they can eat their favorite foods: grass stems and blades.
 Voles are especially manic in the early springtime.

 Moles, on the other hand, have deeper feeding tunnels that they use as a network.
 They do have secondary runways that appear on your lawn’s surface; however, they look more like raised ridges and have little volcano-shaped mounds.
 Voles leave no mounds behind.